 - A secure web gateway (SWG): Web gateways inspect traffic between users and the internet and allow or disallow communication based on administrator configurations.

-- Cloud access security broker (CASB): CASB ensures that authorization and authentication policies are enforced across network resources.
+- Cloud access security broker (CASB): CASB ensures that authorisation and authentication policies are enforced across network resources.

 - Firewall-as-a-Service (FWaaS): Firewalls deployed in the cloud are a service that protects data and defines access to different network segments.